Melo3803/JBL-Flip4-Amp-Hack/README.md

 Provide an audio signal input, and you'll get audio output from the original speaker outputs.

+---

 ## 📚 Related Links

 - [TPA3130D2 Datasheet (TI)](https://www.ti.com/product/TPA3130D2)
 - [Flip 4 teardown videos (YouTube)]
-- JBL Flip 4 Service Manual (You can found for JBL Flip 3 with some googling and its same as flip 4)
+- JBL Flip 4 Manuals (You can found for JBL Flip 3 with some googling and its same as flip 4)

 ---